SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 Our classification of countries as least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) is taken from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f4)</a>).
 Additional terms for these countries, generic terms for country groups, and terms for low and middle income countries (LMICs) were gathered from the LMIC 2020 filter from the Norwegian Satellite of Cochrane Effective Practice and Organisation of Care (EPOC), developed by the Norwegian Institute of Public Heath (https://epoc.cochrane.org/lmic-filters).

-`lifestyles$` is combined in fixed phrases (e.g. `sustainable lifestyle$`) as a NEAR combination with e.g. "environmental" added irrelevant results from medicine (e.g. "environmental and lifestyle factors in this disease").
+`lifestyle$` is combined in fixed phrases (e.g. `sustainable lifestyle$`) as a NEAR combination with e.g. "environmental" added irrelevant results from medicine (e.g. "environmental and lifestyle factors in this disease").

 ```py
 TS=